 A wireless doorbell system can run on batteries, can be plugged into an electrical outlet, or can be connected to the primary electrical system.
 It is best to look for wireless doorbell buttons that are water-resistant and heat-resistant since they will be outside and exposed to the elements.

-However, some of the cheaper wireless doorbells communicate with radio waves.
-Two-way radios, police radios, cordless phones, garage door openers, and even a neighbor’s wireless doorbell all use radio waves as well.
-Because so many types of devices use radio waves, there is the possibility of occasional interference, which could cause your doorbell to go off at random times even if no one is pushing the button.
+Since most of the cheaper wireless doorbells communicate with radio waves, interference issues can occur.
+Devices like two-way radios, police radios, cordless phones, garage door openers, and even a neighbor’s wireless doorbell could all interfere and cause your doorbell to go off at random times even if no one is pushing the button.
 Most wireless doorbell units feature the ability to choose from multiple frequencies to reduce interference.

 Most of the higher-end wireless doorbell systems feature video streaming to an app.
 These systems communicate via Wi-Fi and will require a stable and secure Wi-Fi connection to work correctly.